This post is also available in: हिन्दी (Hindi)

 The First Commandment

-The Bible says, “For thus saith the Lord that created the heavens; God himself that formed the earth and made it; he hath established it, he created it not in vain, he formed it to be inhabited: I am the Lord; and there is none else” (Isaiah 45:18).
+The prophet Isaiah writes, “For thus saith the Lord that created the heavens; God himself that formed the earth and made it; he hath established it, he created it not in vain, he formed it to be inhabited: I am the Lord; and there is none else” (ch.
+45:18).
 God is the only Power in the Universe.

 “Thus saith the Lord the King of Israel, and his redeemer the Lord of hosts; I am the first, and I am the last; and beside me there is no God.
 And who, as I, shall call, and shall declare it, and set it in order for me, since I appointed the ancient people? and the things that are coming, and shall come, let them shew unto them.
 Fear ye not, neither be afraid: have not I told thee from that time, and have declared it? ye are even my witnesses.
 Is there a God beside me? yea, there is no God; I know not any.
 They that make a graven image are all of them vanity; and their delectable things shall not profit; and they are their own witnesses; they see not, nor know; that they may be ashamed.
 Who hath formed a god, or molten a graven image that is profitable for nothing?”
 (Isaiah 44:6-10).